Our skin cancer team has extensive experience and the most advanced technology to diagnose and treat nonmelanoma skin cancers. We offer you:

 Other risk factors:

-Race: White people are at much higher risk of getting skin cancer than black and Latino people.
+Race: White people are at much higher risk of getting skin cancer than Black people and Latino people.

 Family history: You are at higher risk if you have a close family member who’s had skin cancer.

 Age: You are at higher risk if you are older than 50, probably because of more lifetime sun exposure.